-A typical RS-232 signal (Figure 2, CH1) swings positive and negative.
-Note the relative location of the OV trace markers on the left axis.
+A typical RS-232 signal (Figure 2, CH1) swings positive and negative; note the relative location of the 0V trace markers on the left axis.
 Although the RS-232 data is inverted, an overall translation from TTL/CMOS to RS-232 and back to TTL/CMOS restores the data's original polarity.
-Typical RS-232 transmissions seldom exceed 100 feet for two reasons.
-Firstly, the difference between transmitted levels (\pm 5V) and receive levels (\pm 3V) allows only 2V of common-mode rejection.
-Secondly, the distributed capacitance of a longer cable can degrade slew rates by exceeding the maximum specified load (2500pF).
-Because the RS-232 was designed as a point-to-point rather than multidrop interface, its drivers are specified for single loads from $3k\Omega$ to $7k\Omega$.
-Therefore, a daisy-chain scheme is typically implemented for multidrop interface applications (Figure 3).
+Typical RS-232 transmissions seldomly exceed 100 feet for two reasons: The difference between transmitted levels (\pm 5V) and receive levels (\pm 3V) allows for only 2V of common-mode rejection, and the distributed capacitance of a longer cable can degrade slew rates by exceeding the maximum specified load (2500pF).
+Since the RS-232 was designed as a point-to-point rather than multi-drop interface, its drivers are specified for single loads from $3k\Omega$ to $7k\Omega$.
+Therefore, a daisy-chain scheme is typically implemented for multi-drop interface applications (Figure 3).

 Figure 2.
-An RS-232 receiver accepts the bipolar input signal (top trace, CH1) and outputs an inverted TTL/
+An RS-232 receiver accepts the bipolar input signal (top trace, CH1) and outputs an inverted TTL/CMOS signal (bottom trace, CH2).